ArefMYTB/real-time-irrigation/README.md

+# Real-time Smart Irrigation System using Arduino and FreeRTOS in Proteus

-Real-time smart irrigation using Arduino FreeARTOS in Proteus
+This repository contains the implementation of a real-time smart irrigation system using Arduino and FreeRTOS, simulated in Proteus.